My name is Randy.

 I'm not trying to sell anything.

 I'm trying to learn.
-If you are a shop owner, craftsman, artisan, builder, maker, I would love to hear from you.
+If you are a business owner, craftsman, or artisan, I would love to hear from you.

 If this resonates with you, please send me a message.